The West Wing: Written works

 Several books have been published about The West Wing.
 One of the first, in 2001, was Paul C. Challe's Inside the West Wing: An Unauthorized Look at Television's Smartest Show.
 In 2002, Newmarket Press published The West Wing Script Book, which included episode scripts from Aaron Sorkin from the first two seasons, and in 2003 released a second book featuring shooting scripts from seasons 3 and 4.
 Also in 2002, Ian Jackman wrote The West Wing (The Official Companion).
 Analytical books about the series include Peter Rollins' The West Wing: The American Presidency as Television Drama (2003), The Prime-Time Presidency: The West Wing and U.S. Nationalism by Trevor Parry-Giles and Shawn J. Parry-Giles (2006), The West Wing (TV Milestones Series) by Janet McCabe (2012), Claire Handscombe's Walk with Us: How the West Wing Changed Our Lives (2016), and David W. Greybeal's Faith in The West Wing: The Portrayal of Religion in a Primetime Presidency (2023).

 Melissa Fitzgerald and Mary McCormack, who portrayed Carol Fitzpatrick and Kate Harper, respectively, co-wrote What's Next: A Backstage Pass to The West Wing, Its Cast and Crew, and Its Enduring Legacy of Service.
 It was released on August 13, 2024.
 The book includes behind-the-scenes stories, photos, anecdotes from episodes of the show, and analysis of the show's legacy.
 They were interviewed together by their colleague when they appeared with Martin Sheen on MSNBC's The Last Word with Lawrence O'Donnell in August 2024 and on The View in September 2024.
 Fitzgerald and McCormack also participated with Sorkin and various cast members in several events tied to the book's release and the show's 25th anniversary hosted by the Skirball Cultural Center, Warner Bros., and Sixth & I Historic Synagogue.
 While in Washington, D.C. as part of the promotional events, McCormack, Fitzgerald and Sheen visited the White House, where Sheen had the opportunity to briefly greet President Joe Biden.

-In 2025, Janel Moloney started a newsletter about her memories of being on the show.